serverless/blog/posts/2018-07-31-serverlessconf-recap-san-francisco-2018-key-takeaways-future-serverless.md

 <img src="https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/2018-serverlessconf-sf/nordstrom-serverless-all-things.jpg">

-We'd be remiss if we didn't mention that both scaling serverless and enabling teams to easily adopt it is something we've been incredibly passionate about here at Serverless, Inc. We [just launched a new Serverless Platform Beta](https://serverless.com/blog/serverless-platform-beta-helps-teams-operationalize-development/) to help teams operationalize serverless across their entire organization.

 And it's easy to see why this matters.
 Verizon is here at ServerlessConf talking about serverless in the enterprise.
 There was a case study from Box.
 Capital One is presenting on their own architecture tomorrow.
 Fender Digital (yeah, the guitar company) is all-in on serverless right now.
 And?
 They're transitioning everyting to Go.

 And speaking of which—

-### Wow, Go was everywhere
+#### Wow, Go was everywhere

 Our [community survey](https://serverless.com/blog/2018-serverless-community-survey-huge-growth-usage/) showed that Go usage was increasing, and had already edged past Java.
 But even the ServerlessConf stage had several mentions of companies who were using Go, and cloud providers who were moving to adopt it.